erikkroes/erikkroes-nl/src/blog/a-photographer-s-view-on-alt-text.md

 ## What is alt text?

-When I say alt text I’m usually talking about the [alt-attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-alt) in for the [img-element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) in HTML.
+When I say alt text I’m usually talking about the [alt-attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-alt) for the [img-element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) in HTML.
 But most of what I say goes for other text alternatives as well.
 So maybe the question should be, what is a text alternative?

 An image says more than a thousand words.
 But if you can't see an image, well, then it doesn't say much does it?
 A way to compensate for this is to add a text alternative; a bit of text that serves the same purpose as the image.